Designing a simple part

 Sketch

-Use the “Draw contour” tool to create a sketch that looks like this:
+to create a sketch that looks like this:

 _images/sketch1.png

-In the tool press a to draw an arc instead of a line.
-The tool automatically constrains almost-vertical/horizontal lines to be exactly that and creates coincident constraints when clicking on an entity.
-This and other behaviour can be configured with the shortcuts listed in the bar at the bottom of the 3D viewport.
+This and other behaviour can be configured with the shortcuts listed in the bar at the bottom of the 3D viewport:

-Clicking on the starting point closes the path.
+Finally, clicking on the starting point closes the path.

 It’s best to start from the bottom-left or bottom-right corner so that the arc/line tangential constraints get created automatically.
 If these didn’t get created you can add them by selecting the arc and the line leading up to it and invoking the “Constrain parallel” tool.